Semidefinite programming hierarchies for constrained bilinear optimization: Numerical examples

 The depolarizing channel for $p \in [0,4/3]$ is given as

 where $d$ denotes the dimension of the input and output.
 Notice that even though often the channel is only studied for $p \in [0,1]$ where we can interpret $p$ as a depolarizing probability, the above expression also represents a channel for $p \in (1,4/3]$ (as, e.g., discussed in~\cite[Chapter 3]{Werner05}).
+We find that

-From Section~\ref{qubit} and~\ref{qutrit} we already know that $\mathrm{sdp}_{1,\mathrm{PPT}}(Dep_2,2) = \mathrm{sdp}_{2,\mathrm{PPT}}(Dep_2,2)=\mathrm{sdp}_{1,\mathrm{PPT}}(Dep_3,2) = \mathrm{sdp}_{2,\mathrm{PPT}}(Dep_3,2)$.
-However, in section \ref{qutrit} we found that in general removing the PPT conditions allows us to see a difference for the first two levels.
+However, in Section \ref{qutrit} we found that in general removing the PPT conditions allows us to see a difference for the first two levels.
 This behaviour is not shown by the qutrit depolarizing channel, probably due to its highly symmetrical structure.
-We computed the upper bound for LOCC(1) coding and found for $p \in (0,0.8)$ that
+We computed the upper bound for LOCC(1) coding (see Appendix~\ref{sec:appendix}) and found for $p \in (0,0.8)$ that

 We compared, for the plain coding setting, the $n=1$ level for five repetitions of the qubit depolarizing channel with the fidelity of the trivial coding scheme, as well as the 5 qubit stabilizer code from~\cite{Bennett96}.
 In particular, following~\cite{wang17} we exploited the symmetries of the qubit depolarizing channel to get the linear program